FAQs

 What does the school day look like?

-We encourage all pupils to join our many lunchtime and after-school clubs.
-All clubs are free, and all pupils are welcome to take part.
+We encourage all students to join our many lunchtime and after-school clubs.
+All clubs are free, and all students are welcome to take part.
 A full list of what is on offer this term can be found here.

 Year 11 students are also provided with additional revision sessions after school each day.
 Full details of our OSL (Out of School Learning) schedule can be found here.